Definition of Refurbishment vs Renovation: The Ins & Outs of Overhauling Your Property

 definition of refurbishment

 Refurbishment work also rose during the same period.
-In May 2021, the Planning Portal in England & Wales received 63,497 applications, a 56% increase when compared to May 2020.
-While the number of applications has dropped in recent months, demand is expected to ramp up again as we move through the summer.
+In May 2021, the Planning Portal in England & Wales received 63,497 applications, a 52% increase when compared to May 2020[2].

-British homeowners can obsess over upgrading their homes, but how exactly do you define refurbishment vs renovation?
-What impact does it have on a property and how much is it likely to cost?
+In the current market, the looming Renters Rights Bill, Awaab’s Law, and hiked EPC targets will end up forcing property investors to focus on upgrading their assets.
+But, how exactly does one define refurbishment vs renovation?
+What impact does it have on a property, and how much is it likely to cost?
 We’ll explore these questions and more in this blog.

-The refurbishing of a property is broadly defined as the actions including installing new bathrooms, kitchens, or general redecoration.
+The refurbishing of a property is broadly defined as the actions made to improve or upgrade a property, with common examples being installing new bathrooms, kitchens, or general redecoration.
 Refurbishment tends to increase the overall value and quality of a property.

 blog divider up